Email Validation using Laravel DNS Validation

 'email' => 'email:rfc,dns'

 This way you can apply both DNS and RFC validator to your email address.
-For DNS validator, click here.
+For a DNS validator, click here.

 Leave a Comment